Corvimae/speed-check/README.md

 # speed-check

-A webpage for determining how gender diverse a speedrun marathon listed on Oengus is.
+A webpage for determining how gender diverse a speedrun marathon listed on Oengus, Horaro, or a GDQ donation tracker instance is.

 ## Disclaimer
 I recognize that pronouns are not necessarily reflective of one's gender identity; however, they're the only